 If you’re building a place to put your gun safe or space is tight, don’t trust the advertised dimensions for the safe.
 These are often adjusted to match the dimensions of competitors’ models.
 The actual dimensions can vary by an inch or more from what their brochure or website say.

 Either measure it in a showroom or, if it’s critical, buy the gun safe first.
-Since most gun safes are made from bent sheet metal, there is also some gun safe to gun safe variation as well.
+Since most gun safes are made from bent sheet metal, there is also some variations from unit to unit.

 Most gun safe manufacturers advertise the external dimensions.
 Once it’s installed these dimensions are meaningless.
 What will be important to you when you use the gun safe is the internal storage capacity.

-The better the fire protection the thicker the walls will be, which will cut into the interior space.
+The better the fire protection, the thicker the walls will be.
+This will cut into the interior space.
 Make sure you look at the interior size when comparing gun safes.

-If you have long-barrel precision, varminter, or bench rest rifles make sure these long guns will fit inside.
+If you have long-barrel varminter or bench rest rifles make sure these long guns will fit inside.

 Go Big or Go Home